ryeguard/ryeguard.github.io/docs/blog/231009_website/231009_website.md

 After completing the purchase, the domain is registered and ready to be configured.

-> [!NOTE]
->
-> The client information you provide during the purchase will not be made public in the Whois record via [ICANN Lookup](https://lookup.icann.org) or [IIS.SE](https://www.iis.se/en/).
+> ℹ️ The client information you provide during the purchase will not be made public in the Whois record via [ICANN Lookup](https://lookup.icann.org) or [IIS.SE](https://www.iis.se/en/).
 For `.se` and `.nu` domains, no client information is made public by Hostup.
 This is the Whois record for rygard.se:
 > ```
 > state:            active
 > domain:           rygard.se